MuhiburR/404Carpedia/README.md

-# Intial creation of a website
+# Initial creation of a website
-### Done for High School CSA class using Replit AI to assist in guidance.
+### Done for High School CS A class using Replit AI to assist in guidance.